 Assuming one 8 kg load per day, a 3 star washing machine will use about 43,000 litres while a 4.5 star will use about 25,000 litres over a year.
 Thus, about 18,000 litres is saved a year on this washing regime.

 For the dishwasher, assuming 14 settings, a commonly available 3 star WELS dishwasher uses just under 17 litres per wash while the 4.5 star uses just under 13 litres per wash.
 Assuming one wash per day (following AS/NZS 6400:2005 Water efficient products - Rating and labelling), this equates to 1,460 litres per year saved.

 Harvey Norman and Noel Leeming online were used to establish prices and water WELS ratings.

 3 star or better WELS showerhead

 The ordinary showerhead typically makes up the largest percentage of indoor water use, accounting for about 30%.
-A number of showerheads are available that provide a very comfortable flow, although their water usage is modest at around 8–9 litres per minute.
+A number of showerheads are available that provide a very comfortable flow, although their water usage is modest at around 8-9 litres per minute.
 It is unknown how efficient the average showerhead is in new New Zealand homes.
-Given their significant contribution to water use in the home and the ease with which they can be substituted for something considerably more efficient, it make sense to specify a high (3 or higher) WELS rated showerhead if possible in ALL bathrooms.
-Note that the showerhead must be matched to the home's water pressure/plumbing - check with your plumber.
+Given their significant contribution to water use in the home and the ease with which they can be substituted for something considerably more efficient, it makes sense to specify a high (3 or higher) WELS rated showerhead if possible in all bathrooms.
+Note that the showerhead must be matched to the home's water pressure/plumbing - check with the plumber.

 Bunnings and Plumbing World NZ online were used to acquire retail prices in February 2014.
 Prices for the extra stars are hard to determine because of the mix in quality but probably marginal extra costs.